jpsank/cstc210/README.md

 ![Live Music Video Generator](screenshots/live-audio.gif)

 As a control, I had it generate images from the original audio of the "Alright" music video.
-The images are not perfect, but they contain forms and smooth motion.
+The images show some smooth transitions between frames and recognizable forms.

 ![Control Music Video Generator](screenshots/control.gif)